ORTools4MTEX/ORTools/README.md

 The advanced OR discovery, analysis and plotting functionalities of the **ORTools** library are highlighted in a series of [example scripts](https://github.com/frankNiessen/ORTools#example-scripts) that showcase how the functions work and what their output comprises.

 **ORTools** has been created by *Dr Azdiar Gazder* and *Dr Frank Niessen*.
 To help maintain the library, please report any bugs you encounter.
-If you would like to contribute or suggest additional features and functionality to help improve **ORTools**, please contact us.
+If you would like to contribute additional functionality or wish to suggest new features that help improve **ORTools**, please contact us.

 [![ORTools - Short video introduction](http://img.youtube.com/vi/inkR6LBzFeQ/0.jpg)](http://www.youtube.com/watch?v=inkR6LBzFeQ "Video Title")